godpeny/pages/main/src/blog-post.25.md

 From the view of definition of coordinate ascent, EM can also be viewed a coordinate ascent on $J$, in which the E-step maximizes it with respect to $Q$(choosing $Q_i$ in E step) and the M-step maximizes it with respect to $\theta$.

-### Applying EM Algorithm to Mixture of Gaussians
-Armed with our general definition of the EM algorithm, let’s go back to our old example of fitting the parameters $\phi, \mu, \Sigma$ in a mixture of Gaussians.

 #### Differences between $p(z^{(i)} = j; \phi)$ and $Q_i(z^{(i)} = j)$
 ##### $p(z^{(i)} = j; \phi)$
  - A prior belief about how likely cluster $j$ is to generate a random point $x$.